Jack Jones (Welsh musician)

-Jack Jones (born 14 February 1992) is a Welsh musician, songwriter and poet.
-He is the lead singer and guitarist in the alternative rock band Trampolene, and lead guitarist in Peter Doherty and the Puta Madres.
-He also performs music and spoken word poetry as a solo artist, being the subject of a BBC Radio 4 documentary titled "Another Swansea Poet" broadcast in 2019.
+Jack Jones (born 14 February 1992) is a Welsh musician, songwriter, poet and author.

+His debut solo album Jack Jones was released 20 September 2024 featuring the single 'Breathe'.
+It reached number 3 in the Independent Breakers Chart, 13 in the Independent Albums chart and was awarded Album of the Week in Louder Than War.
+He is the lead vocalist and guitarist in the alternative rock band Trampolene, and is also the guitarist in Peter Doherty and the Puta Madres and Peter Doherty's 2025 touring band.
+Jones is also known for his spoken word poetry, being the subject of a BBC Radio 4 documentary titled "Another Swansea Poet" broadcast in 2019.

+Jones' first novel Swansea to Hornsey was published by Strap Originals on 17 November 2023.

 He was born in Swansea and currently lives between London, Berlin and Swansea.